mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

 optional JavaScript
-    Some features (like hiding/resizing navigational tools, search, fullscreen mode) require JavaScript.
+    Some features (like hiding/resizing navigational tools, search, fullscreen button) require JavaScript.
     However, if JavaScript is disabled,
-    all content should still be perfectly readable and the navigation on and between pages should still work reasonably well.
+    all content should still be perfectly readable and the navigation within and between pages should still work reasonably well.

 support for *all* Sphinx features
     The largest part of this documentation